 4. Make the Little Things Count!

 The little things make a big difference.
 And there are plenty of energy saving tips that add up to make your home warm all winter long.
-Simple things will all add up will help save energy in your home and help lower your winter heating bill, such as:
+Simple things will all add up and help save energy in your home, along with lowering your winter heating bill, such as:

 - reversing your ceiling fans to push the heat down.

 - laying down carpets or rugs on bare wood and tile floors.

 - using a humidifier.